sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 :::

 ### SFTP
-Run `pip install "dlt[sftp]"` which will install the `paramiko` package alongside `dlt`, enabling secure SFTP transfers.
+Run `pip install "data_load_tool[sftp]"` which will install the `paramiko` package alongside `data_load_tool`, enabling secure SFTP transfers.

-Configure your SFTP credentials by editing the `.dlt/secrets.toml` file.
+Configure your SFTP credentials by editing the `.data_load_tool/secrets.toml` file.
 By default, the file contains placeholders for AWS credentials.
 You should replace these with your SFTP credentials.

 Below are the possible fields for SFTP credentials configuration: